raneyoliver/champselectviewer/README.md

 # champselectviewer

+1. put riot token into champselect.py
-1. Use start.bat inside of champselectsite folder
+2. Use start.bat inside of champselectsite folder
-2. run py champselect.py
+3. run py champselect.py
-3. go to localhost:1313
+4. go to localhost:1313
-4. get into champ selection in the LoL client
+5. get into champ selection in the LoL client